patcg-individual-drafts/ipa/IPA-End-to-End.md

 In our current proposal, we have restricted ourselves to basic techniques to ensure differential privacy (DP).
 Our current approach favors simplicity, but we plan to continue researching ways to get better utility with the same privacy guarantee.
 Fundamentally, any approach to ensure DP is (in principle) compatible with MPC, but not every approach might be sufficiently efficient in an MPC.

-We are using DP to ensure that for a specific period of time, an _epoch_ (e.g. a week,) the amount of information revealed about an individual person is bounded.
+We are using DP to ensure that for a specific period of time, an _epoch_ (e.g., a week,) the amount of information revealed about an individual person is bounded.
 Below, we describe how to achieve DP for an individual query, and then how to manage a privacy budget across queries over the course of an _epoch_.

 ### Differentially Private Aggregate Queries